Learning Outcomes

 This article has covered the following key knowledge points:

-- Solicitors must advise clients about risk and insurance obligations at exchange.
+- Solicitors must advise clients about risk transfer, insurance obligations, and lender requirements and document that insurance is in place from exchange.

 Key Terms and Concepts